rafaelcalcada/aigbdd/README.md

-# AIGBDD - AIG Logic Equivalence Checker
+#@ AIGBDD - And-Inverter Graph Logic Equivalence Checker

 This program can fast check the logic equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).